Jerome Ambro: Congress

+After leaving Congress, he worked as a lobbyist and was a governmental and legislative consultant.

 Death and legacy

-Ambro died, from diabetes, in a hospital at Falls Church, Virginia, on March 4, 1993 (age 64 years, 250 days).
+Ambro died from diabetes in a hospital at Falls Church, Virginia, on March 4, 1993 (age 64 years, 250 days).
 He is interred at Arlington National Cemetery, Arlington, Virginia.

 The East Northport, New York, post office building was renamed the Jerome Anthony Ambro, Jr. Post Office Building in 1998.
 The Town of Huntington named the Jerome Ambro Memorial Wetlands Preserve in honor of Ambro's conservation efforts.